MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/best-practices-enterprise.md

+---
+title: Best practices for enterprises
+description: "To build robust, enterprise-ready applications, you will need to follow some of the best patterns and practices in using MSAL Java."
+---

 You've seen that with MSAL4J you can quite simply acquire a token for a protected Web API.
 You also don't have to handle refreshing tokens yourself.

 However, to build robust, enterprise ready applications, you will need to do a bit more.
 For instance you'll want to: